nyrG/medical-records-app-simplified/ANGULAR_MIGRATION_PLAN.md

 - Close your current VS Code window and open this `.code-workspace` file (`File > Open Workspace from File...`).

+### 5. Configure the NestJS Backend Environment

+Before the backend can run correctly and handle requests from the new Angular frontend, it needs to be configured.
+This typically involves setting up environment variables for the database connection, JWT secrets, and other application settings.

+1.  **Action**: Navigate to the `backend` directory.
+2.  **Action**: Look for a file named `.env.example` or similar.
+If it exists, create a copy of it and name it `.env`.

+    ```bash
+    # From the backend/ directory
+    cp .env.example .env
+    ```

+3.  **Action**: Open the new `.env` file and fill in the required values.
+This will include credentials for your local PostgreSQL database and a secret for signing JWTs.

+    ```ini
+    # backend/.env
+    DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE_NAME"
+    JWT_SECRET="YOUR_SUPER_SECRET_KEY"
+    ```

 ## Phase 1: Integrating Angular with the NestJS Backend

 To ensure the Angular app can communicate with the backend during development, we'll set up a proxy.